JasonJasu/dotfiles/readme.md

 source $HOME/.zshenv && source $ZDOTDIR/.zshrc
 ```

-After slapping some patches, install [oh-my-zsh](ohmy.zsh) and youre done.
+After applying some patches, install [oh-my-zsh](ohmy.zsh) and you should be done.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 # Desktop Environment

-Stepping in to the gui realm.

 These are the building blocks for the X11 desktop :